 This involves Digging out the black to reveal the white lines.

 Gold leaf was applied in small sheets

-Cheese Cloth applied with bol and soaked in gold paint
+Cheese Cloth soaked with bol and soaked in gold paint

 Stone chips applied to earrings.

-Rubbing of Gold leaf to create a patina of sorts
+Gold leaf rubbed to create a patina of sorts